 - Integrated Information Data Service (“IIDS”) operated on our behalf by Accadian.

-You have the right to request a copy of your personal data and to have incorrect personal data about you corrected.
-If you wish to request a copy of your personal data please complete a copy of our Subject Access Request (SAR) form which is available on request and outlines the information necessary for us to check our records.
-We will require proof of identity.
-Your request should be sent to Subject Access Requests, Insurance Ireland, Insurance Centre, 5 Harbourmaster Place, IFSC, Dublin 1.
+If you wish to exercise any of these rights, the request should be sent to firstname.lastname@example.org or Subject Access Requests, Insurance Ireland, Insurance Centre, 5 Harbourmaster Place, IFSC, Dublin 1.
+If you are requesting a copy of your personal data please complete a copy of our Subject Access Request (SAR) form, which is available on request from email@example.com and outlines the information necessary for us to check our records.
+We may require proof of identity where we cannot otherwise authenticate your identity.